Vignehwaran/langchain_series/README.md

-# Anxiety Bot using LangChain & Groq API
+# Anxiety Management Bot using LangChain & Groq API

 ## Overview
 The **Anxiety Bot** is an AI-powered chatbot designed to help users manage anxiety by providing calming conversations, mindfulness techniques, and helpful resources.
 It leverages **LangChain** for efficient AI agent orchestration and **Groq API** for fast and cost-effective LLM-based responses.